BIGJRA/BIGJRA.github.io/rejuv.md

 super effective STAB on each with Knock Off and Poison Fang.
-Low stats including abysmal speed prevents Musharna from doing much damage - stall out the screens from the Munna if you need to, take out the Munna and hit it hard with STAB moves and you’ll be just fine.
+Low stats including abysmal speed prevents Musharna from doing much damage - stall out the screens from the Munna if you need to, take out the Munna and hit it hard with STAB moves and you'll be just fine.

-After the battle, you’ll be gifted *TM94 Rock Smash!* Use it outside, down and to the right, and you’ll see a **Blitzle.** Give it a GourmetTreat and it’ll battle you!
-On the way out, head into Jenkel’s lab one more time and pick up 6 *Cell Batteries!* Make sure you save three of them for a quest in chapter 8.
+After the battle, you'll be gifted *TM94 Rock Smash!* Use it outside, down and to the right, and you'll see a **Blitzle.** Give it a GourmetTreat and it'll battle you!
+On the way out, head into Jenkel's lab one more time and pick up 6 *Cell Batteries!* Make sure you save three of them for a quest in chapter 8.

 To the right of Junction Bridge: the sewer stairs there will now be open.
-Here you’ll find a Rare Candy.
+Here you'll find a Rare Candy.
 Also:

 ZCell 006: Gearen Sewers